iotaledger/wiki-legacy/README.md

 `digests` | list | Optional | List of message digests.
 `approvees` | list | Optional | List of approvee transaction hashes.

-Returns
+#### Returns

+The return value depends on your input.
+For each specified input value, the command will return the following:

-bundles : returns the list of transactions which contain the specified bundle hash.
+- **`bundles`**: returns the list of transactions which contain the specified bundle hash.
-addresses: returns the list of transactions which have the specified address as an input/output field.
+- **`addresses`**: returns the list of transactions which have the specified address as an input/output field.
-digests: returns the list of transactions which contain the specified digest value.
+- **`digests`**: returns the list of transactions which contain the specified digest value.
-approvees: returns the list of transaction which reference (i.e. confirm) the specified transaction.
+- **`approvees`**: returns the list of transaction which reference (i.e. confirm) the specified transaction.

 ### `getBundle`